 - Duolingo English Test: Minimum overall score of 115

 - Pearson Test of English (PTE Academic): Minimum overall score of 53

-Your standardized English Language Proficiency Test requirement may be waived if one of these conditions exists:
+Your standardized English language proficiency test requirement may be waived if one of these conditions exists:

 You have citizenship of Australia, Botswana, Canada, Caribbean English speaking countries, Dominica, Gambia, Ghana, Great Britain, Guyana, Hong Kong, Ireland, Kenya, Lesotho, Liberia, Malawi, Namibia, New Zealand, Nigeria, Scotland, Sierra Leone, South Africa, Swaziland, Tanzania, Uganda, West Indies, Zambia, Zimbabwe.